Connects: Richardson Highway to McCarthy

 Miles from Richardson Highway junction (J) shown.

-- J 50.8 Kuskulana Bridge.
-End of pavemment, gravel begins.
+J 50.8 Kuskulana Bridge.
 Rest area east end of bridge.

-- J 92.4 Entrance to Base Camp paid parking area; camping.
+J 92.4 Entrance to Base Camp paid parking area; camping.
 McCarthy Road ends.
 Kennicott River pedestrian bridge.
-Walk 0.6 mile to town of McCARTHY; food and lodging at McCarthy Lodge & Ma Johnson's Hotel; flightseeing and wilderness hiking with Wrangell Mountain Air.
+Walk 0.6 mile to town of McCARTHY; food and lodging at McCarthy Lodge & Ma Johnson’s Hotel and Sweet Creek McCarthy B&B; flightseeing and wilderness hiking with Wrangell Mountain Air.
 Take the shuttle van to KENNICOTT (6 miles); food and lodging at Kennicott Glacier Lodge, guided wilderness trips and Kennecott mine tours, glacier tours, ice climbing lessons, alpine hikes and tours with Kennicott Wilderness Guides and St. Elias Alpine Guides and river rafting with Copper Oar.